adzcai/adzcai/README.md

 Some (other) topics I'm currently interested in:
 - The Universal Decimal Classification System
 - Learning German
+- Journaling
+- Working on a few piano pieces (Chopin, Liszt, and Beethoven)

 ### What I do